-Endorsed by many celebrities and hailed as the new 5:2, the Sirtfood diet has had me intrigued since I first read about it back in January.
-But is the diet of 2016, a diet that includes red wine, coffee and chocolate, just too good to be true?
+Endorsed by many celebrities and hailed as the new 5:2, the Sirtfood diet has had me intrigued since I first read about it.
+But is a diet that includes red wine, coffee and chocolate, just too good to be true?

 Last week I successfully completed the second week of the Sirtfood Diet.
 I had lost 6lb in the first week of the diet, but ended up putting a pound back on in the second week.
 So what would happen in week 3?
 Would I put on more weight, lose weight or stay the same…?
 And would there be any other benefits…?